Garden Naturally With These Tips from EarthKind

 Are moles making their way into your garden?

 Olive oil is a natural repellent.
+Moles can’t stand the smell of olive oil.
 Find the hole they’ve created and fill it with a rag that’s saturated with the fragrant oil.
-The smell will send them scattering towards a new home.
+The smell will send them scattering toward a new home.

 Japanese beetles love the scent of geraniums.
 Plant the fragrant flower in the vicinity of vegetables you want to protect and beetles will be distracted.
-They’ll feast on the geraniums and leave your growing harvest alone.
+They’ll feast on the geraniums and leave your growing vegetable garden alone.

 Hibiscus, hydrangea, magnolias, and rhododendron can’t wait for their morning fix!
 They’re acid-loving plants and pouring leftover coffee or grounds into their soil will perk them up and brighten both your day and theirs.